LOOK! Bill Submitted To Remove Items From NFA

 Frequently Asked Questions

-The SHORT Act, or 'Stop Harassing Owners of Rifles Today Act,' is a proposed bill aiming to remove certain firearms, such as short-barreled rifles and shotguns, from the purview of the National Firearms Act (NFA).
-It seeks to simplify regulations and reduce the burden on lawful firearm owners.
+The SHORT Act, or 'Stop Harassing Owners of Rifles Today Act,' is a proposed bill aiming to remove certain firearms like short-barreled rifles and shotguns from the National Firearms Act (NFA) definition, simplify regulations, and preempt certain state laws.

 How does the SHORT Act address state laws regarding NFA items?

-What is the significance of the provision to destroy NFA records?
+What is the significance of Section 6 of the SHORT Act?

 Related News